CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ### Expiry

 The Expiry process is tasked to monitor for documents that have past their expiry date and remove them from the system.
-It does this by searching in that datastore for documents that have their expiry date (expiry_ts) bigger than the current date then deletes the associated records from the datastore.
-If there are also associated files to the document in the filestore, Expiry will also delete those files.
+It does this by searching in the Datastore for documents that have expiry dates (`expiry_ts`) earlier than the current date, then deletes the associated records from the Datastore.
+If there are also associated files to the document in the Filestore, Expiry will delete those files too.

 ![Expiry](./images/Expiry.png)

 ### Heartbeat and Metrics

-All core components in Assemblyline generate some sort of metrics so we can track their performance and see if the system is alive and well.
-Those metrics are sent to a message queue in Redis volatile which is then read by the metrics and heartbeat container.
-The Heartbeat container will aggregate those metrics and send them back to the SocketIO server for immediate consumption in the Frontend and the Metrics container will aggregate those metrics as well but will store them in the logging ELK stack for consumption by admins after the fact.
+All core components in Assemblyline generate some sort of metrics so that we can track their performance and see if the system is alive and well.
+Those metrics are sent to a message queue in Redis volatile which is then read by the Metrics and Heartbeat containers.
+The Heartbeat container will aggregate those metrics and send them back to the SocketIO server for immediate consumption in the Frontend and the Metrics container will aggregate those metrics as well but will store them in the logging ELK (Elasticsearch + Logstash + Kibana) stack for consumption by admininstators after the fact.

 ![Metrics](./images/Metrics.png)

 ### Scaler

-Looks at the busyness level and a service's queue of items to process in Redis volatile, check the available resources on the host(s) then determine the optimal amount of each services that should run right now to get through the current load of files to process.
+The Scaler looks at the busyness level and a service's queue of items to process in Redis volatile, checks the available resources on the host(s) then determine the optimal amount of each service that should run right now to get through the current load of files to process.
 This component instructs Kubernetes or Docker to load or unload service containers accordingly.

 ![Scaler](./images/Scaler.png)

 ### Statistics

-Every hour, the statistics container runs facet queries in the datastore to find out how many times heuristics/signatures were used and save those stats into the respective signatures/heuristics in the datastore.
+Every hour, the Statistics container runs facet queries in the Datastore to find out how many times heuristics/signatures were used and saves those stats to the respective signatures/heuristics in the Datastore.

 ### Updating the system